 GET INVOLVED WITH JONATHAN HOUSE

-For information about La Viña Iglesia contact Tina Terrell
+For information about La Iglesia St. Paul contact Pastor Ulises Bello

 • Urban Roots’ mission is to cultivate and empower youth through nature, healthy food, and community.
 First Covenant hosts one of Urban Roots’ six urban gardens on the East Side of Saint Paul.
 Youth interns plant, maintain, and harvest small-scale crop production within our urban gardens.
 Urban Roots promotes entrepreneurship by teaching youth interns to manage gardens and crops for distribution to community supported agriculture (CSA) shares, Farmers Market, Roots for the Home Team, hunger relief efforts, youth families, restaurants and small-batch food preservation for seasonal sales.
 Program participants are also involved in creating sales and marketing materials for the Farmer’s Market and other retail outlets.